MaudGautier/react-playground/README.md

 This implementation was intended to show how it can be a problem, but it's something that probably no one would ever do (it doesn't make much sense to decide what the new value is going to be in the custom hook)._

-#### Case 3: Why using a custom hook selecting different hooks at different re-renders may not be a problem (`experiments/OrderOfHooksWithHookSelectionAndInputtedValue.tsx`)
+#### Case C: Why using a custom hook selecting different hooks at different re-renders may not be a problem (`experiments/OrderOfHooksWithHookSelectionAndInputtedValue.tsx`)

 _What happens:_